xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

 I transferred to the "Sichuan Provincial Nanchong Middle School" in Nanchong (the school is located at Lotus Pond).
-I studied there for less than a year, and in May 1939, the party sent me to northern Shaanxi.
+I studied there for less than a year, and in May 1939, the party sent me to northern Shaanxi to study a youth training camp.
-From that point onwards, I was fully immersed in the furnace of revolution.
+From that point onward, I was fully immersed in the furnace of revolution.

 {{<figure src="01.jpg" title="Grandpa's manuscript page 1" >}}
 {{<figure src="02.jpg" title="Grandpa's manuscript page 2" >}}

 [^1]: Langzhong County, formerly known as Baoning County, is located in the northeast of Sichuan Province and the middle reaches of Jialing River.
-It was an important city in the Western Sichuan economic zone in ancient times.

 [^2]: According to the family tree left by my grandfather, there might be a mistake here.